 University of South Florida and_ US Peace Memorial Foundation

-The first step in achieving peace on earth must be the elimination of war and threats of war.
+A first step in achieving peace on earth must be the immediate cessation of war and threats of war.
 Citizens of the United States are in a better position than others to make this happen.
 We spend significant portions of our tax dollars, and borrow money from foreign countries, to wage wars.
 We sell weapons and destabilize governments.
 We prioritize funding for war over spending on education, medical research, alternative energy sources, healthcare, housing and food for the needy, a balanced budget and almost everything else that can have a positive impact on this planet’s quality of life.

-The U.S. has a long history of waging war, from the Native American nations decimated by the U.S. Army decimated the indigenous people.
-The murderous behavior endures today as we bomb poor people in underdeveloped countries in the Middle East.
+The U.S. has a long history of waging war.
+Our nation was founded on war and continued as the U.S. Army decimated the indigenous people.
+The murderous behavior endures today as we bomb poor people in underdeveloped countries in the Middle East and Africa.
 Since the end of World War II the U.S. has bombed more than 25 countries, killing millions of people and maiming tens of millions more.
 Over these 71 years, no other country has killed and injured more people living outside of its borders.
 We spend more on war, and have more soldiers in other countries, than any other nation.

 If any other country, and its allies, had such a specific ethnic/religious focus, the world would call it genocide.
 Every time we kill a daughter, son, mother, father, grandparent or friend, we are creating enemies, some of whom may eventually attack us.
 And when they do, our government will feel justified in expanding U.S. aggression, thus perpetuating the cycle of creating more enemies and the need for more war.
 Perhaps all of these conflicts are sowing the seeds for World War III.
 Perhaps it has already begun.